xia-s-xian/python/README.md

 The project main to create a SDK package everyday ,the source code checkout from SVN .

+## Python IDE use

+python IDE can used to make code Timely effect.

 ## issue:

 Why need to writing  account and  password when every times  push code to github？